openpnp/openpnp/Developers-Guide.md

 The GUI is meant to be generally useful for a variety of PnP machines and users.
 When making changes, consider how those changes will affect other users and other machines.

+## Building OpenPnP

+OpenPnP is written in Java and is built with Maven.
+To begin hacking on OpenPnP you should make sure you have the Java JDK 6 or greater installed, along with Maven which you can get at http://maven.apache.org/download.cgi#Installation.
+You should be able to run `mvn --version` from your command line to make sure everything is working as expected.

+OpenPnP is developed in Eclipse, but you can use any environment you like.
+If you do want to use Eclipse you can generate an Eclipse compatible project file using the command `mvn eclipse:eclipse` and then open the project using Eclipse's "Import Existing Project" command.

+To build the entire package so that it can be run from the command line or distributed, run the command `mvn package`.
+Once this is complete you can use the `openpnp.sh` or `openpnp.bat` scripts to start the program.

 ## Architecture

 ### Framework